joni7878/PHP-Script-that-change-the-website-lang/README.md

+# -- The SCRIPT Is Not WORKING --
-# Change The Website Language!!
+## Change The Website Language!!
 ### Useful script that change the language directly
 #### The script written on php